 If it’s an oil-based paint stain, wipe it off with a rag and mineral spirits.

-How to Remove dried paint from wood
+How to Remove dried paint from Wood

 If you need to remove a dried paint stain, you can soften it with boiled linseed oil.
 Soak the rag with boiled linseed oil and press it on the stain leaving for 30-60 sec.
 Then wipe off.
-Make sure the cloth you’ve used with this oil is dried thoroughly before disposing of it as this oil can spontaneously combust.
+Make sure the cloth you’ve used with this oil is dried thoroughly before disposing of it, as this oil can spontaneously combust.

 If the stain doesn’t come off after soaking with oil, use a putty knife to remove the dried paint.
 Remove any stubborn residue with a linseed oil paste(boiled linseed oil and rottenstone.
 Mix the oil and rottenstone to make a paste, and then, using a cloth, rub it onto the paint stain along the wood grain.

-Removing paint from wood doesn’t need to be complicated nor difficult.
+Removing paint from wood doesn’t need to be complicated or difficult.
 Choose the right method for your project, follow the steps, and you should be good.
 The tools and products that you’ll use are also crucial to your success.

 Whether you choose a mechanical or chemical way to remove paint from wood surfaces, make sure you take all the safety precautions necessary to protect yourself.
 I hope you liked this article and got all the information needed to help you with your project.
 If you have any more questions, I’ll be happy to help.
 Just leave a comment in the box below.

 Don’t have time to read now?
-Pin it for later to your DIY tips board, thanks!
+Pin it for later to your DIY tips board.
+Thanks!

 Subscribe To My FREE DIY Newsletter!